totaking/Docs-1/en-us/Development/[English]-Contract-Security-Considerations.md

 1. The detailed design must be completed first, taking into account various scenarios and abnormal situations.
 Avoid unclear and incompletely introduced bugs.
 2. During development, to be modular and concise, complexity will increase the risk of errors.
-3. The contract must be sufficiently reviewed and tested before it can be published to the main network.
+3. Before the contract is deployed to the mainnet, the contract must be adequately reviewed and tested.
 4. Keep an eye on the operation status of the contract.
 In an emergency, you can destroy the contract or provide a similar emergency freeze function.

 ## Common Pitfalls